-This is definitely my go to favorite.
-We have gallons of it in hospital to ease the fear of going to the vet, but it isn’t just for cats!
+This is definitely my go-to favorite.
+We have gallons of it in the hospital to ease the fear of going to the vet, but it isn’t just for cats!
 Dogs can get Adaptil for the same purpose.

 This is more of the mild, but a constant, unrelenting unease with life in general.
-Those shivering pups that just seem scared most of the time and the ‘bad’ cats that run at a constant unrest.
-Pharamones can deffinitely help with this too, but you will want a more constant supply of it.
+Those shivering pups that just seem scared most of the time and the ‘bad’ cats that run at constant unrest.
+Pheromones can definitely help with this too, but you will want a more constant supply of it.

-Home diffusers put a constant sent of ease through your house always.
+Home diffusers put constant sent of ease through your house always.